watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

    - In "Assistant says" hit `$` and select "Ran Successfully" and then click on `</>` in the upper right of that box to see the full JSON for the response.
 In there, you should see a field called `variable` with a value that looks something like `step_123_result_1`.
 Copy that value.
 (Note that you will need to replace `step_123_result_1` in the remaining instructions below with the actual variable name in your environment).
    - Click "abc" in the upper right and delete the variable in "Assistant says" (we only put it there to copy the variable name).
    - Click on "Variable values" and set `extension_result` to `${step_123_result_1}`.
 This allows you to pass the search results to action that displays them.
-   - Click on "And then" and select "Go to another action" and select the `Process Result` action
+   - Click on "And then" and select "Go to another action" and select the `Process Result` action.

 ![Setup Search 4](./assets/search-step-4.png)<br>